lminsky/Fundamentals-of-CS/2017-2018/readme.md

 There is no textbook for this course.
 Any required material will be distributed either as a handout or posted online.

 ### Grading
 Your grade will be calculated as a fraction of the total points available.
+You may revise homework up to one week after it is returned for a grade up to a 90.
+Late homework will not get above an 80.

 ### Expectations
 * Check Packer Gmail and Google Classroom daily to stay up to date with your work.